 Sleep apnea is a breathing disorder that affects people while they sleep.
 The causes of sleep apnea vary.
 In general, the condition is characterized by recurring breathing obstructions or total cessation of breathing during sleep that lasts anywhere from 10 to 30 seconds.
 People with sleep apnea experience pauses in breathing, which causes drops in blood oxygen levels and results in disrupted sleep patterns and symptoms like snoring.

 - Daytime sleepiness

 - Difficulty staying asleep

 Life insurance companies take into consideration what type of sleep apnea you have.
-There are three forms of sleep apnea, each of which can have both mild and serious symptoms.
+There are three types of sleep apnea, each of which can have both mild and serious symptoms.